Yeisonint/20182_cstopics_Inverted_Pendulum/README.md

 #####
 **Dependencies and instructions to run the Project:**

-To run this project you must first install OpenCM Support for Arduino IDE and Python3.5 or higher version
+To run this project you must first install

+-OpenCM Support for Arduino IDE
+-Python3.5 or higher version

-Inside python you must install some dependencies as PyQt5, PySerial, Numpy, Lib.
+Inside python you must install some dependencies:

+-PyQt5
+-PySerial
+-Numpy
+-Lib.

 #####
 **Resource:** [CartPole-v0 from Gym environmet](https://gym.openai.com/evaluations/eval_lEi8I8v2QLqEgzBxcvRIaA/)